Back To Search Results

 History and Physical

-Clinical manifestations of nephrogenic systemic fibrosis (NSF) may occur days or even years after GBCAs exposure but usually present within 2-10 weeks.[7]
-All patients have a history of renal impairment of varying severity and duration and gadolinium exposure.
-Many patients have had treatments that include hemodialysis, peritoneal dialysis, or renal transplantation.
-However, neither dialysis nor transplantation is a prerequisite for nephrogenic systemic fibrosis.
-Early clinical features include burning pain, pruritus, weakness, and cutaneous papules or plaques, usually accompanied by edema.[1]
+Clinical manifestations of nephrogenic systemic fibrosis (NSF) may occur days or even years after GBCA exposure but usually present within 2 to 10 weeks.
+One case report describes a patient on hemodialysis who developed NSF 10 years after his last Gd exposure.[16][29]
+All patients will have a history of renal impairment of varying severity and duration and gadolinium exposure.
+Many patients are on renal replacement therapy—namely hemodialysis, peritoneal dialysis, or renal transplantation.
+However, patients not on renal replacement therapy who have residual renal function can also develop nephrogenic systemic fibrosis.[1]

 Evaluation